Preparing you for command excellence

 The 10-day PXO course is offered to all O-4/O-5/O-6 officers ordered to an “executive” officer or equivalent billet.

-Chief Master Commander/Commander of the Boat Course (CMC/COB)
+Command Master Chief and Chief of the Boat Course (CMC/COB)

 The CMC/COB course is a two-week capstone program designed to further develop skills needed to serve as a vital members of their command’s leadership triad.
 In addition to completing readings before arriving on campus, students will participate in a mix of seminars and group case studies.

-Chief Master Commander/Commander of the Boat Spouse’s Course (CMC/COB)
+Command Master Chief and Chief of the Boat Spouse Course (CMCSLC)

 This one-week, intensive program provides commanders’ spouses with leadership, management and conflict resolution skills that can enhance positive contributions to the family, command, and community.
 During this course, spouses develop a personal vision statement.